nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </box>

 * Adds a student to the student list with attributes as specified in the command.
 * The name should contain only alphanumeric characters and spaces, and it should not be blank.
+For names with legal operators (e.g. `Jack s/o Jason`), please write the full phrase instead (e.g. `Jack son of Jason`).
 * The phone number should only contain numbers, and it should be at least 3 digits long.
 * The email should only contain alphanumeric characters and select special characters, and it should not be blank.
 (The specifics will be described only if the wrong format is provided for email)
 * The address can take any values, and it should not be blank.